M1 Garand: Development

 Twenty gas-operated .276 T3E2 Garands were made and competed with T1 Pedersen rifles in early 1931.
 The .276 Garand was the clear winner of these trials.
-The .30 caliber Garand was also tested, in the form of a single T1E1, but was withdrawn with a cracked bolt on October 9, 1931.
-A January 4, 1932 meeting recommended adoption of the .276 caliber and production of approximately 125 T3E2s.
+The .30 caliber Garand was also tested, in the form of a single T1E1, but was withdrawn with a cracked bolt on 9 October 1931.
+A 4 January 1932 meeting recommended adoption of the .276 caliber and production of approximately 125 T3E2s.
 Meanwhile, Garand redesigned his bolt and his improved T1E2 rifle was retested.
 The day after the successful conclusion of this test, Army Chief of Staff General Douglas MacArthur personally disapproved any caliber change, in part because there were extensive existing stocks of .30 M1 ball ammunition.
-On February 25, 1932, Adjutant General John B. Shuman, speaking for the Secretary of War, ordered work on the rifles and ammunition in .276 caliber cease immediately and completely, and all resources be directed toward identification and correction of deficiencies in the Garand .30 caliber.
+On 25 February 1932, Adjutant General John B. Shuman, speaking for the Secretary of War, ordered work on the rifles and ammunition in .276 caliber cease immediately and completely, and all resources be directed toward identification and correction of deficiencies in the Garand .30 caliber.

-On August 3, 1933, the T1E2 became the "semi-automatic rifle, caliber 30, M1".
+On 3 August 1933, the T1E2 became the "semi-automatic rifle, caliber 30, M1".
 In May 1934, 75 M1s went to field trials; 50 went to infantry, 25 to cavalry units.
-Numerous problems were reported, forcing the rifle to be modified, yet again, before it could be recommended for service and cleared for procurement on November 7, 1935, then standardized January 9, 1936.
-The first production model was successfully proof-fired, function-fired, and fired for accuracy on July 21, 1937.
+Numerous problems were reported, forcing the rifle to be modified, yet again, before it could be recommended for service and cleared for procurement on 7 November 1935, then standardized 9 January 1936.
+The first production model was successfully proof-fired, function-fired, and fired for accuracy on 21 July 1937.

 Production difficulties delayed deliveries to the Army until September 1937.
 Machine production began at Springfield Armory that month at a rate of ten rifles per day, and reached an output of 100 per day within two years.
 Despite going into production status, design issues were not at an end.
 The barrel, gas cylinder, and front sight assembly were redesigned and entered production in early 1940.
-Existing "gas-trap" rifles were recalled and retrofitted, mirroring problems with the earlier M1903 Springfield rifle that also had to be recalled and reworked approximately three years into production and foreshadowing rework of the M16 rifle at a similar point in its development.
-Production of the Garand increased in 1940 despite these difficulties, reaching 600 a day by January 10, 1941, and the Army was fully equipped by the end of 1941.
-Following the outbreak of World War II in Europe, Winchester was awarded an "educational" production contract for 65,000 rifles, with deliveries beginning in 1943.
+Existing "gas-trap" rifles were recalled and retrofitted, mirroring problems with the earlier M1903 Springfield rifle that also had to be recalled and reworked about three years into production and foreshadowing rework of the M16 rifle at a similar point in its development.
+Production of the Garand increased in 1940 despite these difficulties, reaching 600 a day by 10 January 1941, and the Army was fully equipped by the end of 1941.
+After the outbreak of World War II in Europe, Winchester was awarded an "educational" production contract for 65,000 rifles, with deliveries beginning in 1943.